spky/pancad/docs/source/usage.rst

     This project is under active development. and has not been placed into the Python Package Index yet.

-To use PanCAD, first install it using pip:
+To use pancad, first install it using pip:

 .. code-block:: console

-   (.venv) $ pip install PanCAD
+   (.venv) $ pip install pancad

 Getting Started Tutorials
 -------------------------